carlduevel/clometheus/README.md

 # clometheus

-__clometheus__ is a zero dependency instrumentation library for [Prometheus].
+__clometheus__ is a zero dependency instrumentation library for [Prometheus](https://prometheus.io/).

 TODO: Version link to clojars

 TODO: Build link to travis ci

-TODO: Comment about matureness and possible changes in the future

 ## Why?

-There are a lot of clojure wrappers around the java Prometheus client out there.
+There are a lot of clojure wrappers for the [Java Prometheus client](https://github.com/prometheus/client_java) out there.
-But they all force you to register metrics before using them, because that is how the java client works.
+They all force you to register metrics before using them, because that is how the java client works.
 This is a good idea in Java, but not so much in Clojure as it leads to code like this: